“What can you make with a Cricut Maker?” Let’s find out with these amazing 35 Cricut Maker projects!

 DIY Letterboard from Doodlecraftblog.com.

-Make your own rustic Easter napkin rings out of chipboard.
+Make your own rustic Easter napkin rings out of thick materials like chipboard.

-Make a puzzle from a photo using chipboard and the Cricut knife blade.
+Making a puzzle from a photo is a great project using chipboard and the Cricut knife blade.

 Make a wood sign to put in a wreath to kick your home decor up a notch with the knife blade.